donewiththedollar/directionalscalper/README.md

 Starting the bot for the first time making sure it works

-Make sure you are in the directory bot-multiexchange
+Make sure you are in the directory directionalscalper

-- `so cd ~/bot-multiexchange should bring you there if you are not already there.`
+- `so cd ~/directionalscalper should bring you there if you are not already there.`

 > Run these: